Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Quiet walk back

-A few minutes by the water once the crowd clears, then a light dinner at a local café on Swarg Ashram road if you wish.
+A few minutes by the water once the crowd thins, then a light dinner at a local cafe on Swarg Ashram road if you wish.

 Late evening